Financial Aid Basics

 Understanding Your Financial Aid Rights

-Although the cost of college can sometimes seem criminal, it's important to know that when it comes to student financial aid, you do have some rights.
+It's important to remember that when it comes to student financial aid, you do have some rights.
 Know these rights and ensure that they are being honored by colleges, federal and state institutions, and financial institutions.

 In the financial aid process, you have the right to...